 We leave the restaurant at about midnight and it’s still hot and muggy.
 The pavement is also still hot, and I can feel it wafting up some over the bare part of my feet.
 I might melt.
 Like a true Minnesotan, I am more of a winter than summer person.
 I’d rather be cold and layered up, cozy, than hot and unable to get away from it like right now.

 We get to his car; he’s driving.
 I decide then and there that I shouldn’t ride with him.
 He’s not sober and I don’t have a death wish tonight and I’m sweaty and gross.
-I decide to walk down the street and hope a taxi arrives.

 “I’m going to get a cab,” I say.

 “Why?
 I’m fine; it’s probably less safe to walk alone by yourself waiting for a cab,” he says.